Crakenar/lab3-fork/README.md

 2. Navigate to the project directory.

-3. Install the Node.js dependencies:
+3. Install the Node.js dependencies of the frontend and the backend:

 ```bash
 npm install